The Best No-Wifi Offline Strategy Games for Android – April 2019

 At their core, all of those game types are pretty easy to dive into.
 Even deeper genres, like role-playing games, have basic adaptations like Pokemon or Paper Mario that provide fun for anyone to try out.
 There’s no genre more difficult to dive deep into than strategy games, though.
 As a whole, strategy titles have a whole number of subgenres that offer a sense of achievement when your grand plan manages to bring you victory.
 Real-time strategy games (RTS) require you to make hasty decisions without being able to think ahead of an enemy attack.
 You’ll need to balance your unit control, resource gathering and spending, and game plans while the world unfolds behind you.
 Turn-based strategy games allow you to think ahead of the action while the game remains paused, and turn-based tactics games push you to smaller scales than the worldwide regions often covered in RTS games.
 And that’s not even including some of the more “out-there” subgenres, including MOBAs like League of Legends and DotA 2 and even tower defense games like Plants vs. Zombies or Orcs Must Die!.

 If you are looking to get into strategy games, one of the easiest ways to do so is to dive into the world of mobile strategy games.
 Thanks to the touch-based interface and the ease of playing short bursts of gameplay while on the move, strategy games have quickly become one of the most popular genres on mobile.
 Games like Clash of Clans or Clash Royale (both from Supercell) or Game of War have attracted some major attention over years of Superbowl advertisements and plenty of front-page attention on Google Play, but the real draw to these games comes from the need for some smart strategy in mobile titles.
-If you’re looking for something a little different than the standard mobile free-to-play content you’ll find at the top of the Downloads list on Google Play, we have just the list for you.
+If you’re looking for something a little different from the standard mobile free-to-play content you’ll find at the top of the Downloads list on Google Play, we have just the list for you.
 These are our ten favorite strategy games on Android.

 Though games like XCOM place a lot of their budget into featuring hi-resolution graphics and trying to make their games look and feel like console-type games (and in the case of XCOM, directly porting the experience over to mobile), there are plenty of options for strategy fans looking for something that doesn’t drain your device’s battery in just a couple of hours.
 Age of Civilizations is a perfect title for anyone who loves the genre, and we think players of Risk in particular will find plenty to love about Age of Civilizations, a best-selling game on Google Play.
 The game is designed to be a hyper-realist version of the classic board game, and anyone looking for a single-player, ad-free version of a Risk-style game will fall in love with Age of Civilizations.